OpenHFT/Chronicle-Map/README.md

 * entries that are in the map and in the JSON file will be updated.
 * entries that are not in the map but are in the JSON file will be added.

-In other words importing data into a Chronicle Map works like `map.putAll(<JSON entries>)`.
+In other words importing data into a ChronicleMap works like `map.putAll(<JSON entries>)`.

-When Importing data if you are also writing to the map at the same time, the last update will win.
+When importing data, if you are also writing to the map at the same time, the last update will win.
 In other words a write lock is not held for the entire import process.
 Importing and exporting the map, is ideal if you wish to:
-* Bulk load data from one chronicle map into another.
+* Bulk load data from one ChronicleMap into another.
-* migrate data between versions of chronicle map.
+* migrate data between versions of ChronicleMap.

 WARNING : The current version only supports Chronicle Maps that contained serialized KEYS and VALUES, future versions will support a binary encoding of objects that are `net.openhft.lang.io .serialization.BytesMarshallable`.

 ## Close
-Unlike ConcurrentHashMap, chronicle map stores its data off heap, often in a memory mapped file.
+Unlike ConcurrentHashMap, ChronicleMap stores its data off heap, often in a memory mapped file.
-Its recommended that you call close() once you have finished working with a Chronicle Map.
+Its recommended that you call close() once you have finished working with a ChronicleMap.

 ``` java
 map.close()
 ```

-This is especially important when working with chronicle map replication, as failure to call close may prevent you from restarting a replicated map on the same port.
+This is especially important when working with ChronicleMap replication, as failure to call close may prevent you from restarting a replicated map on the same port.
 In the event that your application crashes it may not be possible to call close().
-Your operating system will usually close dangling ports automatically, so although it is recommended that you close() when you have finished with the map, its not something that you must do, its just something that we recommend you should do.
+Your operating system will usually close dangling ports automatically, so although it is recommended that you close() when you have finished with the map, its not something that you must do, it's just something that we recommend you should do.

 ###### WARNING

-If you call close too early before you have finished working with the map, this can cause your JVM to crash.
+If you call close() too early before you have finished working with the map, this can cause your JVM to crash.
 Close MUST BE the last thing that you do with the map.

 # TCP / UDP Replication

-Chronicle Map supports both TCP and UDP replication
+ChronicleMap supports both TCP and UDP replication

 ![TCP/IP Replication](http://openhft.net/wp-content/uploads/2014/07/Chronicle-Map-TCP-Replication_simple_02.jpg)

 ### TCP / UDP Background.
-TCP/IP is a reliable protocol, what this means is unless you have a network failure or hardware outage the data is guaranteed to arrive.
+TCP/IP is a reliable protocol, what this means is that unless you have a network failure or hardware outage the data is guaranteed to arrive.
 TCP/IP provides point to point connectivity.
-So in effect ( over simplified ), if the message was sent to 100 hosts, The message would have to be sent 100 times.
+So in effect ( over simplified ), if the message was sent to 100 hosts, the message would have to be sent 100 times.
 With UDP, the message is only sent once.
-This is ideal if you have a large number of hosts and you wish to broadcast the same data to each off them.
-However, one of the big drawbacks with UDP is its not a reliable protocol.
-This means, if the UDP message is Broadcast onto the network, The hosts are not guaranteed to receive it, so they can miss data.
+This is ideal if you have a large number of hosts and you wish to broadcast the same data to each of them.
+However, one of the big drawbacks with UDP is that it's not a reliable protocol.
+This means, if the UDP message is Broadcast onto the network, the hosts are not guaranteed to receive it, so they can miss data.
 Some solutions attempt to build resilience into UDP, but arguably, this is in effect reinventing TCP/IP.

 ### How to setup UDP Replication
-In reality on a good quality wired LAN, when using UDP, you will rarely miss messages, this is a risk that we suggest you don't take.
+In reality on a good quality wired LAN, when using UDP, you will rarely miss messages.
+Nevertheless this is a risk that we suggest you don't take.
 We suggest that whenever you use UDP replication you use it in conjunction with a throttled TCP replication, therefore if a host misses a message over UDP, they will later pick it up via TCP/IP.

 ###  TCP/IP  Throttling
 We are careful not to swamp your network with too much TCP/IP traffic, We do this by providing a throttled version of TCP replication.
-This works because Chronicle Map only broadcasts the latest update of each entry.
+This works because ChronicleMap only broadcasts the latest update of each entry.

 ### Replication How it works

-Chronicle Map provides multi master hash map replication, What this means, is that each remote hash-map, mirrors its changes over to another remote hash map, neither hash map is considered the master store of data, each hash map uses timestamps to reconcile changes.
+ChronicleMap provides multi master hash map replication.
+What this means, is that each remote map, mirrors its changes over to another remote map, neither map is considered the master store of data.
+Each map uses timestamps to reconcile changes.
-We refer to in instance of a remote hash-map as a node.
+We refer to in instance of a remote map as a node.
 A node can be connected to up to 128 other nodes.
 The data that is stored locally in each node becomes eventually consistent.
-So changes made to one node, for example by calling put() will be replicated over to the other node.
-To achieve a high level of performance and throughput, the call to put() won’t block, With concurrentHashMap, It is typical to check the return code of some methods to obtain the old value for example remove().
+So changes made to one node, for example by calling put(), will be replicated over to the other node.
+To achieve a high level of performance and throughput, the call to put() won’t block, With ConcurrentHashMap, It is typical to check the return code of some methods to obtain the old value, for example remove().
 Due to the loose coupling and lock free nature of this multi master implementation,  this return value is only the old value on the nodes local data store.
 In other words the nodes are only concurrent locally.
 Its worth realising that another node performing exactly the same operation may return a different value.
 However reconciliation will ensure the maps